vvaidy/Qo-DL/README.md

 - Crash fixed when attempting to download albums with video goodies.
 - Ability to choose naming scheme via config file.
 - Ability to choose which size album cover to fetch via config file.
+## 27th Jan 19 - Release 2a ##
+- Check for empty user_auth_token field would prevent users from getting to the url input screen, thus not allowing them to get the uat.

 # Misc Info
 Tested on Python v3.6.7.